Tarek Atoui

-Tarek Atoui (born 1980) is a contemporary artist and composer who is currently living in Paris.
+Tarek Atoui (born 1980) is a Lebanese contemporary artist and composer.

-Based on research in music history and traditional music practices, his work reflects the notion of instrument, and how it interacts with listening, composing and performing.

 Biography

 Tarek Atoui was born in Beirut, Lebanon in 1980.
-In 1998, he started composing electronic music and moved to France.
-In 2007, he worked as an artistic director at STEIM, a center for electronic performance arts in Amsterdam.
-In 2010, he performed his first solo exhibition entitled Un-drum 3 where he used his own body efforts to trigger sound effects.
-Since then, Tarek Atoui explored the possibilities of sound experimentation all over the world through his solo exhibitions, and in collaboration with sound artists, composers and instrument makers.
+At the age of 18, in 1998, he started composing electronic music and moved to France.
+In 2007, he worked as an artistic director at STEIM in Amsterdam.
+Later, in 2010, he performed his first solo exhibition, titled Un-drum 3, where he used his own body efforts to trigger sound effects.
+He has been involved in Dalem Museum, Tate Modern and Singapore.